We earn a commission for products purchased through some links in this article.

-Stir Up Sunday will be on the 26th of November in 2017, and our kitchens will be filled with the scent of nutmeg, cinnamon, ginger, dried fruit and orange peel – Christmas, in a nutshell.
+Stir Up Sunday will be on the 24th of November in 2019, which is when our kitchens will be filled with the scent of nutmeg, cinnamon, ginger, dried fruit and orange peel – Christmas, in a nutshell.

 What Happens On Stir-Up Sunday?